mattzeunert/mattzeunert.github.io/_posts/2016-10-11-mapping-uk-employment.md

 One design goal was to make it easy to create re-usable maps for a particular industry.

-Primarily, that meant showing the industry name below the map, so screenshots don't need further explanation.
+Primarily, that meant showing the industry name below the map, so screenshots wouldn't need further explanation.

 ![](/img/blog/uk-employment/no-region-selected.png)

 I also made it possible to deselect a region.
-While this is slightly confusing when interacting with the map it removes the region outline, resulting in a cleaner-looking screenshot.
+While this is slightly confusing when interacting with the map, it removes the region outline, resulting in a cleaner-looking screenshot.

 ### Mobile